Consumer Law in South Dakota

 Fake Organizations

 Fake charities are difficult to spot because they use similar techniques that legitimate ones rely on to raise funds.
-That’s why it’s important for you to understand where your money is going before you decide to donate to an organization.
+That’s why you need to understand where your money is going before you decide to donate to an organization.
 The same is true when investing or purchasing goods and services.

 You can identify if any South Dakota organization is legitimate if they have registration in the state.
 Or, the IRS should verify their non-profit status.
 But, scammers can legitimately register an organization for illegal purposes.
 Take the time to research how your money gets used before investing in a business or donating to charity.

 When it comes to products and services, looking up customer reviews can help.
 The more reviews a product or service has, the more likely it is a legitimate organization.
 However, people can buy these illegally.
-In fact, anyone can build a website or register an empty LLC in South Dakota.
+Anyone can build a website or register an empty LLC in South Dakota.

 Defective Products and Services